amcdawes/coincidence/README.md

 ```
 In other words, counters 0-3 are singles counts for each input, and counters 4,5,6 are two-fold coincidences with the first input, and the 7th counter is a three-fold coincidence between the first three input.
 These can be set by sending serial commands to the coincidence unit.
 The full help text is listed below.

+There are sliders to control the plot scales, and a slider to set the number of data points to use in calculating the averages (and g(2) value).
+For displayed values the standard deviation is shown as well and is computed in real time using the selected number of data points.

-To use this interface, run the following from the command line in the repository directory:
+To run the interface, execute the following from the command line in the repository directory:

 `bokeh serve --show coinc`

 This starts a bokeh web server (running locally) and opens a web browser with the interface display.
+In the terminology of bokeh, `coinc` is an app, and this command is running (and showing) that app.

+## Hacking

+Feel free to modify, extend, and fix any of the code you see fit.
+As a guide, functions have some documentation, and comments are haphazardly scattered around the code to lend some insight.
+Please let me know if you have any questions.

+### References

 Commands for the coincidence unit, shown by sending command `h`:
 ```